kcmv/colabo/src/frontend/app/components/session/SESSION.md

   + all of them are in the map, by default
 + (**Q3**) Session persistence?
 Are sessions sessionless?
   + it is important to store it because even Session-creator can loose connection or have to restart the browser
++ who is excluded from readOnly: boolean?
+  + moderator?
+  + presenter?